-6 Unexpected Costs of Buying a House That You Should Watch Out For
+6 Unexpected Costs When Buying a Home

 Buying a house is expensive on its own, but that’s only the beginning of the costs that you might have to pay.
+You’ll encounter quite a few unexpected costs when buying a home.

 I was so done with landlords and rented apartments — with wondering when that couple upstairs would stop fighting, or when the people downstairs would finally stop partying.
 I wanted to hang my own art on my walls.
 To not have to wait for the landlord to schedule a handyman when something was broken.